qqqlab/madflight/readme.md

 This is a 1500 line Arduino based flight controller, forked from [dRehmFlight](https://github.com/nickrehm/dRehmFlight).
-It keeps the simple one file design of the excellent original project, but adds ESP32 and RP2040 support.
+It keeps the simple one file design of the excellent original project, but supports ESP32 and RP2040 boards.

 # Getting Started